HenryRoutson/CHelp/README.md

 ```

-And then extracted into external files, and functions to make error output better.
+And then extracted into external files and functions used to make error output better.

 ```C